 Next, we state a proposition which shows that the workers and clients are always willing to participate in the above mechanism.

-\begin{proposition} If the payment parameter $\alpha \leq \frac{1}{2W^{max}}$, then all the clients and the workers are willing to participate in the proposed mechanism. \end{proposition}
+\begin{proposition} It is individually rational for all the clients and the workers to participate in the proposed mechanism. \end{proposition}

 The proofs of all the theorems and propositions are given in the Appendix.
-See Appendix A for the proof of Proposition 1.
-In the rest of the work, we will assume that $\alpha \leq 1/2W^{max}$.
-The proposed mechanism induces a repeated endogenous assessment-matching game as described in Section 2.1.
-In the next section, we derive an equilibrium strategy for this repeated endogenous assessment-matching game and also show that it has some very useful properties.
+The proposed mechanism induces a repeated endogenous matching game as described in Section \ref{rep-end-game}.
+In the next section, we derive an equilibrium strategy for this repeated endogenous matching game and also show that it has some very useful properties.

-\subsubsection{Equilibrium analysis for the repeated endogenous assessment-matching game.}
+\subsubsection{Equilibrium analysis for the repeated endogenous matching game.}

-In the previous section, we described the structure of general strategies induced by the mechanisms in $\mathcal{M}\times \mathcal{P}$, which specified workers' actions as the vector of effort and reports.
-For our mechanism $\Omega^F$, the action of the workers consist of the effort to exert in the assessment phase and the operational phase, while in the reporting phase the actions for the workers consist of both the effort to exert and the preference lists to report.
-Next, we will propose a strategy for each worker $i$, which we refer to as MTBB (M-maximum, T-truthful, BB-bang-bang) strategy $\boldsymbol{\pi}_{i}^{MTBB}$ for the following reason.
+For our mechanism $\boldsymbol{m}^F$, the action of the workers consists of the effort to exert in the assessment phase and the operational phase, while in the reporting phase the actions for the workers consists of both the effort to exert and the preference lists to report.
+Next, we propose a strategy for each worker $i$, which we refer to as MTBB (M-maximum, T-truthful, BB-bang-bang) strategy $\boldsymbol{\pi}_{i}^{MTBB}$ for the following reason.
 A worker following MTBB exerts maximum effort in the assessment phase, then reports the preferences truthfully in the reporting phase, and then uses a bang-bang type structure for exerting effort (maximum or no effort) in the operational phase.
 We will show that the MTBB strategy maximizes the long-run utility of the worker.